Brakke inequality and the existence of Brakke-flow for volume preserving mean curvature flow: Acknowledgments

 \section{Acknowledgments}

-AC is supported by by the Austrian Science Fund (FWF) projects 10.55776/F65, 10.55776/I5149, 10.55776/P32788, and 10.55776/I4354, as well as by the OeAD-WTZ project CZ 09/2023.
+The authors would like to thank the anonymous referee for their careful reading of the manuscript and valuable suggestions.
+AC is supported by the Austrian Science Fund (FWF) projects 10.55776/F65, 10.55776/I5149, 10.55776/P32788, and 10.55776/I4354, as well as by the OeAD-WTZ project CZ 09/2023.
 KT is supported by JSPS KAKENHI Grant Numbers JP23K03180, JP23H00085, and JP24K00531.
 Part of this research was funded by the Mobility Fellowship of the University of Vienna and conducted during a visit to Kyoto University, whose warm hospitality is gratefully acknowledged.
 We thank Prof. Yoshihiro Tonegawa for sharing his thoughts on these topics and pointing out relevant references.
+Remark \ref{measurability} was incorporated thanks to a valuable comment by Yutaka Hirayama, for which the authors express their sincere gratitude.
+We would like to thank Katerina Nik for drawing our attention to the paper \cite{LiuWorkman}.